awwx/meteor-offline-data/README.md

 ## Offline API

-**Offline.supported**
+**Offline.persistent**
 *client*

-This constant is `true` if offline data is supported in this browser (for example, the browser supports the Web SQL Database) and `false` if it isn't.
+This constant is `true` if data can be stored offline in this browser (for example, the browser supports the Web SQL Database).

-Other methods in the API aren't defined if offline data isn't supported.
+When `false`, the Offline Data API falls back to using Meteor collections, and stores data in memory only.

 **Offline.subscriptions([